kylegrabski/pokemon-hub/README.md

 #### CURRENTLY WORKING ON
 - [ ] Store favorite pokemon in local storage until implementation of a users database
+- [X] Store all pokemon in local storage for faster page load
 - [X] ~~Pagination~~ (REMOVED)
 - - [X] ~~Adjust page on scroll~~ (REMOVED)
 - - [X] ~~Call API on page change~~ (REMOVED)